 How to Snorkel Without Swallowing Water – A Simple Guide

 Whether you’re dog-paddling close to the shore and snorkeling in the middle of the ocean, an enjoyable experience can rapidly turn into a nuisance if you get a mouthful of salty water.
+This guide shows you some tips and tricks on you can go snorkeling without swallowing water!
 Controlling your breathing as you snorkel will not only help you move faster in the water, it’ll make the entire experience more fun.
 After all, we’re not fish so you want air in your lungs and not water!

 - 1 How Can You Avoid Swallowing Water Through the Snorkel?

 - 2 How to Make Sure You Stay on Top of the Water

 - 4 Full-Face Snorkel Mask to Prevent Swallowing Water?

 - 5 Snorkeling with a Purpose